project-rig/rig/docs/source/circuit_sim_tutorial/02_using_sdram/README.rst

 .. warning::

     The :py:meth:`~rig.machine_control.MachineController.write` method will
-    attempt to perform any write you specify and should be used with care to avoid data corruption or illigal memory accesses by accidentally writing too much data.
+    attempt to perform any write you specify.
+Due caution should be used to avoid data corruption or illegal memory accesses.

 Running the application kernel
 ------------------------------

-With the SDRAM allocated, tagged and populated with data, we can now load our application kernel as in the previous example using :py:meth:`~rig.machine_control.MachineController.load_application`.
+With the SDRAM allocated, tagged and populated with data, we can load our application kernel as in the previous example using :py:meth:`~rig.machine_control.MachineController.load_application`.